MISP/misp-airgap/README.md

 | `MODULES_IMAGE`       | `<none>`                  | `--modules-image <image>`   | Specify the modules image.                           |
 | `NEW_MODULES`         | `modules-<creation_time>` | `--new-modules <name>`      | Specify the new modules container name.              |

+### Container Naming Conventions
+In LXD container names are used to identify containers for various operations including networking.
+Therefore, it is important to use a consistent naming convention for containers.

+As LXD does not allow containers with the same name, the script will automatically rename the old container if the new container name is the same as the old one.
+In iteractive mode the script will ask you if you are sure you want to rename the container.
+In non-interactive mode the script will automatically rename the container.

+The script will use the following naming convention for renamed containers:

+`updated-<container_name>-<creation_time>`

+All changes made by the script will be logged in the `naming.log` file in the `logs/` directory.

 ## Build
 If you want to build the images yourself, you can use the `build.sh` script in the `build/` directory.
 This is completely optional, as the images are already built and available for download.